Manny Rutinel

-Tonty "Manny" Rutinel (born December 20, 1994) is an American attorney and politician serving as a member of the Colorado House of Representatives for the 32nd district.
-He assumed office in October 2023.
+Tonty Enmanuel "Manny" Rutinel (born December 20, 1994) is an American attorney and politician who served as a member of the Colorado House of Representatives for the 32nd district from 2023 to 2026.

-On January 27, 2025, Rutinel announced his candidacy for in 2026.
+Rutinel is the Democratic nominee for in the 2026 election.

 Early life and education

-Rutinel was born in the United States and raised by a single mother in the Dominican Republic until he was six years old.
-They immigrated to the United States and lived in California and Florida.
+Rutinel was born in Los Angeles, California, and raised by a single mother in the Dominican Republic until he was six years old.
+They returned to the United States and lived in California and Florida.
 He attended schools in Florida.
-He worked at McDonald's while attending high school and regularly gave blood at a plasma center to help support his family.
+He stated that he worked at McDonald's while attending high school and regularly gave blood at a plasma center to help support his family.

 Rutinel earned an associate degree from Pasco–Hernando State College, a Bachelor of Arts in economics and Bachelor of Science in microbiology from the University of Florida, a Master of Science in applied economics from Johns Hopkins University, and a Juris Doctor from Yale Law School.